-Specialization (CBT): Chemical & Pharmaceutical Technology (5.0 CP)
+• Specialization (CBT): Chemical & Pharmaceutical Technology (5 CP)

-Further Specialization courses are available, if the course pre-requisites have been met, and are most often found within the adjacent majors of Biochemistry and Cell Biology or CBT.
 Specialization courses are designed to allow an MCCB student to become more focused on a particular subject of their choice within the MCCB program or an affiliated program.
 The intention is to simultaneously support their personal development and career choices.